alifsemi/alif_ml-embedded-evaluation-kit/docs/sections/coding_guidelines.md

   int *p = nullptr; // GOOD
   ```

-- Source must not contain commented out code or unreachable code
+- Also, the source code must not contain code that has been commented out or is unreachable.

 ## Block Management

-- Blocks must use braces and braces location must be consistent.
+- Blocks must use braces and the brace location must be consistent throughout.
-  - Each function has its opening brace at the next line on the same indentation level as its header, the code within
+  - Therefore, each function has its opening brace at the next line on the same indentation level as its header.
+The
-  the braces is indented and the closing brace at the end is on the same level as the opening.
+    code within the braces is indented and the closing brace at the end is on the same level as the opening.
+For
-  For compactness, if the class/function body is empty braces are accepted on the same line.
+    compactness, if the class, or function, body is empty, then braces on the same line are acceptable.

-  - Conditional statements and loops, even if are just single-statement body, needs to be surrounded by braces, the
+  - Conditional statements and loops, even if they are just single-statement body, must be surrounded by braces.
+The
-opening brace is at the same line, the closing brace is at the next line on the same indentation level as its header;
+    opening brace is at the same line, the closing brace is at the next line, and on the same indentation level as its
-the same rule is applied to classes.
+    header.
+The same rule is applied to classes.

     ```C++
     class Class1 {